secureonas/splunk-git/SplunkGitClient.md

 sgit push -u origin main
 ```

+> **Both halves of that remote URL are yours to change.** `192.168.203.139` is the Gitea
+> server's address, and `admin/searchhead1.git` is `<owner>/<repository>` exactly as
+> created in Gitea — `admin` is the account or organisation that owns it, `searchhead1`
+> is the repository name.
+Read them off the repo's page in the Gitea web UI rather than
+> typing from memory; a wrong owner or name fails with the same "repository does not
+> exist" error as a permissions problem, which sends you debugging the wrong thing.
+>
+> The `git@` part does **not** change — see section 5.

 Then test the way splunkd will actually run it — empty environment, no `$HOME`:

 ```bash